timvisee/chbs/README.md

 ## Todo
 The following things need to be looked at before stabilization:

+* Builders have been temporarily removed due to an incompatibility, fix this (#5e93987d).
 * Use secure strings?
 * Additional stylers and configuration options:
   * Add numbers